 It was back in 1892 when the Canadian Parliament first passed a law making abortion illegal and banned all use and trade of contraceptives.

 In 1969, the Liberal government headed by Prime Minister Pierre Trudeau decriminalized the use of contraceptives and eased the laws on abortion.
-Under the new law, a pregnant woman could undergo an abortion if a committee of at least three doctors of the same hospital agreed that there was threat to the mother’s life and confirming the necessity for an abortion.
+Under the new law, a pregnant woman could undergo an abortion if a committee of at least three doctors of the same hospital agreed that there was a threat to the mother’s life and confirming the necessity for an abortion.

-The same year, one Dr Henry Morgentaler took up the issue to allow women to have the right to undergo abortion.
+The same year, one Dr Henry Morgentaler took up the issue to allow women to have the right to undergo an abortion.
 He opened up a clinic in Montreal where he carried out abortions, in defiance of the government ruling.

-In 1970, his clinic was raided and this was to be the beginning of a long drawn out legal battle for women’s right to abort.
+In 1970, his clinic was raided, and this was to be the beginning of a long, drawn-out legal battle for women’s right to abort.
 Although Canadian society remained divided on the issue, there were growing voices in favor.
 In 1975, over a million women signed a petition in favor of abortion and submitted it to the Parliament.

-By 1982, Canadian Parliament introduced the Charter of Rights and Freedom that guaranteed certain rights to citizens and allowed for any law contravening these rights to be overturned.
+By 1982, the Canadian Parliament introduced the Charter of Rights and Freedom that guaranteed certain rights to citizens and allowed for any law contravening these rights to be overturned.